Pedrokostam/WriteProgressPlus/WriteProgressPlus/docs/en-us/Write-ProgressPlus.md

 ### -PassThru
 if specified, will emit the input object.

-If this cmdlet is in the middle of a pipeline, this parameter if set to true and cannot be changed
+If this cmdlet is in the middle of a pipeline, this parameter if set to true and cannot be changed.

 ```yaml
 Type: SwitchParameter